 17. If I do this willingly, I have a reward, but if unwillingly, I am still assigned a stewardship.

 18. What, then, is my reward?
 That in preaching the gospel, I may provide the gospel of Christ free of charge, so as not to make full use of my right in the gospel.

-19. Although I am free from all, I make myself the slave of all so that I might gain the more.
+19. Although I am free from all, I make myself a slave to all so that I might gain the more.

-20. To the Jews, I became like a Jew, that I might gain the Jews; to those under law, as under law, that I might gain those under law;
+20. To the Jews, I became like a Jew, that I might gain the Jews; to those under the law, as under the law, that I might gain those under the law;

-21. to those without law, I became like one without law (not being lawless before God but under law in Christ), that I might gain those without law.
+21.to those without the law, I became like one without the law (not being lawless before God, but under the law in Christ), that I might gain those without the law.

 22. To the weak, I became like the weak, that I might gain the weak; I am made all things to all people, that I might by all means save some.

 23. I do this for the sake of the gospel, so that I might be a partaker of it with others.

 24. Do you not know that all of those who race in a stadium are running, but one takes the prize?
 Run like that, so that you might win the prize.